 The paramount concern appears to be some sort of devastating illness, which would be the “catastrophic event” alluded to in the first answer above.
 Another survey of high-net-worth individuals (defined as those with at least $250,000 in household assets), conducted annually by Nationwide Financial, shed some further light on how these people relate to their health care worries.

 Around 60 percent of those surveyed described themselves as “terrified” of what health care costs could potentially do to their retirement plans.
 But one thing they did not do was turn to their financial advisors for help with this issue.
-In fact, a solid majority - 59 percent – of the respondents said that most financial advisors are “not equipped” to discuss retirement health care costs with their clients.
+In fact, a solid majority – 59 percent – of the respondents said that most financial advisors are “not equipped” to discuss retirement health care costs with their clients.
 Among those who had actually tried to get help from an advisor, though, the story was very different.
 The survey singled out those affluent individuals who had discussed health care costs in retirement with an advisor; two-thirds said that they found the conversation to be helpful or very helpful.

 The gaps in understanding health care costs on the part of those who haven’t yet retired can be staggering.
 The Nationwide survey asked pre-retirees to estimate how much they expect to spending out of pocket each year on health care costs after they’ve retired.
 The average response was $4,300, which is woefully inadequate.
 According to a cost estimate calculated by Fidelity Benefits Consulting, a 65-year-old couple retiring this year is expected to need roughly $220,000to cover medical expenses throughout the course of their retirement.